 Skyler is changing the way we think about radar surveillance and systems by designing radars as a network to solve some of today’s challenges.
-A network of Skyler units provide innovative data for low-altitude flights of smaller aircraft and drones, while simultaneously supporting higher altitude air traffic and high-resolution weather data, enables small drone detection and tracking, assists in wildfire detection, and delivers elevation and geographic gap-fills.
-In short, data that is nonexistent with current sensors is brought to life by Skyler.
+Skyler provides innovative data for low-altitude flights of smaller aircraft and drones, while simultaneously supporting higher altitude air traffic and high-resolution weather products for safety of people and property.

 Skyler is a surveillance platform with “apps” that support multiple missions.
 This is possible through the use of AESA technology, which allows Skyler to instantly steer its beam, giving applications the capability to track a storm in real-time without waiting for the radar to spin around again or optimally surveil important targets.

-Teamed with small business and academia, Raytheon Technologies is committed to the realization of Skyler technology for airport operators, weather forecasters, first responders, air and navigation services providers, military organizations, and government agencies.
+Teamed with small business and academia, Raytheon Technologies is committed to the realization of Skyler for airport operators, weather forecasters, first responders, air and navigation services providers, military organizations, and government agencies.
 This is evident through an evolutionary approach to research and development, highlighted by key demonstrations of continuous integration.